Spanish bad loans hit new record in August

 Spain's lenders have already made massive write downs on their property investments under two government laws passed this year.
 The government has forced lenders to set aside 137 billion euros on 307 billion euros of real estate exposure.

-(Additional reporting by Jesus Aguado, Paul Day and Manuel Maria Ruiz; editing by Anna Willard)
+(Additional reporting by Paul Day and Manuel Maria Ruiz; editing by Anna Willard)